fenok/extract-hoc-compose/README.md

 # extract-hoc-compose

+> **Note:** You should use [react-hot-loader v4 (beta)](https://github.com/gaearon/react-hot-loader/tree/next), wich solves issues with HOCs in a general way.
+You don't need extract-hoc and/or extract-hoc-compose to use it.

 Super simple and super dumb babel plugin that extracts HOCs from compose method, enabling simultaneous usage of [react-hot-loader](https://github.com/gaearon/react-hot-loader) and